A close up of a lady in conversation at a table

 Taking care of your own wellbeing

-We have more information and tips in our guide to looking after yourself.
+We have more information and tips in our parents’ guide to looking after yourself.

 Where to find practical support

-Asking for help when you are struggling can feel difficult, but remember it is a sign of strength.
-As well as helping you find practical assistance for your financial difficulties, reaching out can also reduce any feelings of hopelessness or isolation that you or your child may be experiencing.
+Asking for help when you are struggling can feel difficult.
+But it is a sign of strength.
+As well as helping you find practical help, reaching out can reduce any feelings of hopelessness or isolation that you or your child may be experiencing.

 For support and advice on specific needs that you may be struggling with financially, the following organisations may be able to help.